 Example: 0 -10 1 lifter

 21-30 3 lifters

 Anything above 51 lifters will be 10%

-Samples could be taken from the lifters and then randomly selected as to who will be actually tested.
-Or the normal method of securing tests could be used where the lifters are just randomly tested.
+Sample collection is strictly targeted testing and we make no apology for this.
 The one thing that must be strictly adhered to is that we do the testing in a correct chain of order and that all specimens be handled as such.
 We feel that the issue of a drug tested division, especially with an established association such as the ABPU is a step in the right direction.
-Amateur lifters who are tested and are found to be using Anabolic Steroids will be banned from competing in the ABPU ever again.
-At that point the lifter will have to compete in the BPU Division.
+Amateur lifters who are tested and are found to be using Anabolic Steroids will be banned from competing in the ABPU and AWPC as a lifetime ban.
+At that point the lifter will be banned from the ABPU for life and banned from the BPU for the period of one year, thereafter they may join the BPU.
 Any ABPU Sanctioned events where testing is not done, the contest will be considered BPU Sanctioned only and the meet promoter will not be allowed to sanction ABPU.
 All testing is done through the ABPU owner and/or designated officers appointed by the ABPU and proper procedure must be followed.

 ABPU/AWPC Banned Substances Steroid Profile I – Panel 6000

 Androstene and any Andro related product (includes nor-andro)